 Fioravante decides to become a professional Don Juan as a way of making money to help his cash-strapped friend, Murray.
 With Murray acting as his "manager", the duo quickly finds themselves caught up in the crosscurrents of love and money.

-In Brooklyn, the bankrupted owner of a book store, Murray, is forced to close his family business.
-His dermatologist Dr. Parker dreams of having a threesome and would pay a thousand dollars to have one with her friend Selima.
-Murray proposes to be Fioravante's pimp and they started a male prostitution business.
-However, when Fioravante met a Jewish lady, Avigal, who is the widow of a rabbi, they felt in love with each other.
-But a Jewish neighborhood watch, Dovi, loves Avigal and will make life difficult for Fioravante.
+Murray, the bankrupt owner of a bookstore, is forced to close his family business.
+His dermatologist, Dr. Parker, dreams of having a threesome and would pay a thousand dollars to have one with her friend Selima.
+Murray then proposes to his friend Fioravante that they start a male prostitution business, with Murray acting as the pimp.
+However, when Fioravante meets a Hasidic Jewish woman, Avigal, who is the widow of a rabbi, they fall in love with each other.
+But a Jewish neighborhood patrolman, Dovi, is in love with Avigal too, and might make life difficult for Fioravante and Murray.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

-Performed by Dalida
+Performed by Vanessa Paradis

 Courtesy of Barclay France

 50 of 66 people found this review helpful.

 Was this review helpful to you?